amarcode24/Codechef-August-Challenge-/README.md

 # Codechef-August-Challenge-
-Solutions to problems of Codechef August Long Challnege 2020 All problem except Problem 6 , fetches 100 points
+Solutions to problems of Codechef August Long Challnege 2020 All problems except Problem 6 , fetches 100 points